Get A Free Legal Consultation

 - No out-of-pocket costs

-Attorney Kenneth P. Danzinger is a shareholder at Simmons Hanly Conroy with over 20 years of experience practicing law.
+Attorney Kenneth P. Danzinger is a partner at Simmons Hanly Conroy with over 25 years of experience practicing law.
 He focuses his practice on helping individuals and families impacted by asbestos-related diseases, like mesothelioma.

 Ken believes a client with a mesothelioma diagnosis needs the chance to tell his or her own story about how and when they were exposed to asbestos.
 He also investigates who was responsible for the exposure.
 To do so, he often arranges for his clients to give a deposition, which is like an interview.
 This gives a mesothelioma victim the chance to tell their story about their exposure to asbestos and how their mesothelioma diagnosis has impacted their and their family’s lives.